Nilrudra1999/Understanding-DSA/notes/Intro_to_recursion.md

 # Introduction to Recursion, Analysis and Implementations

-The simplest recursively written function is the factorial function, which can also be written using a for-loop.<br>
 A Recursive function is a function which finds a solution to a problem by calling itself.<br>

-In the case of the factorial function:<br>
+The simplest recursively written function is the factorial function:<br>
 When n (the value being passed to the function for which we need a factorial for) is eqaul to 5<br>
 5! = 5 * (4 * 3 * 2 * 1)<br>
 5! = 5 * 4!<br>